 Okay, but how often do you need to post?
 Frankly, there’s no simple answer.
 The algorithms on each platform are changing constantly, and the answer also depends on many other factors.
 Keeping up with all of the different recommendations can be difficult.

 Fortunately, you don’t need to waste time trying to solve the “how often to post” dilemma.
-Our experienced marketing team at Engage 2 Engage will set up your posts based on the desired frequency level.
-This saves you time and headaches while maximizing the potential of your social media strategy.
-Learn more about our programs for marketing automation like this!
+Our experienced marketing team at Engage 2 Engage can set up your posts to be 3 – 5 times a week.
+This saves you time and headache, while maximizing the potential of your social media strategy.
+We do all the work for you.
+Send us a message today so we can discuss your specific needs: [email protected]

 The tips above can help you craft an effective social media strategy.
 But let’s face it, doing so can still be quite difficult.
 And who will implement the strategy?